sdm-lang/emacs-sdml-ts-mode/README.md

 ### Dependency Tree

-* Command `sdml-mode-current-buffer-dependency-tree` has the default binding `C-c C-s t`.
+* Command `sdml-ts-mode-current-buffer-dependency-tree` has the default binding `C-c C-s t`.
 * The command will prompt for the maximum depth of the tree where 0 means unbounded.
 This is a command prefix and can therefore be specified with the usual `C-u` binding.